Students could take SAT at home if schools remain closed

 Instead of a paper-and-pencil test given under proctors' supervision, the home version would be digital and rely on “remote proctoring.”
 That could include using the computer’s camera and microphone to monitor movement or talking, College Board President Jeremy Singer said on a conference call with reporters.

+The rival ACT also will launch an at-home option in late fall or early winter, the exam's administrators said Wednesday.

-"We would much prefer that schools reopen but we are ready to innovate and deliver in the unlikely case we need to," Chief Executive David Coleman said.
+“We would much prefer that schools reopen but we are ready to innovate and deliver in the unlikely case we need to,” College Board Chief Executive David Coleman said.

 Most colleges require SAT or ACT exam scores as part of the application process, though an increasing number of institutions have made them optional in recent years, often to be more inclusive of students without access to private test-preparation available to wealthier peers.